 Register for Trainings via TRIS

-These trainings are targeted for all PCC and PCP personnel, which include direct care as well as clinical staff.
+These trainings are targeted for all PCP and PCC personnel, including direct care and clinical staff.

 Delivery Method: Zoom/In Person

-This training of trainers is being offered to assist individual PCC/PCP agencies to educate foster parents as to the importance, components, and necessity of appropriate written documentation for children in their care.
-PCC/PCP agencies can then implement this curriculum into their existing foster parent training in whatever manner they deem appropriate.
+This training of trainers is being offered to assist individual PCP/PCC agencies in educating foster parents on the importance, components, and necessity of appropriate written documentation for children in their care.
+PCP/PCC agencies can implement this curriculum into their existing foster parent training however they deem fit.

 Delivery Method: Zoom/In Person

-This is a training for new PCC/PCP agencies that are just beginning or would like a refresher on what the agencies are responsible for as far as forms, trainings and a clear explanation of the PCC/PCP agreement that they have with the Cabinet for Health and Family Services.
-There is open discussion about process and timeframes for required documentation.
+This is a training for new PCP/PCC agencies that are just beginning or would like a refresher on what the agencies are responsible for as far as forms, trainings and a clear explanation of the PCC/PCP agreement that they have with the Cabinet for Health and Family Services.
+There is an open discussion about the process and timeframes for required documentation.

 Delivery Method: Zoom/In Person